dsnsgithub/apstat-automation/README.md

 cd apstat-automation
 ```

 2. Place your input data in a text file named `input.txt` in the same directory as the script.
-This can be easily done by copy-pasting the charts from the AP Statistics homework.
+This can be easily done by copy-pasting the charts from the AP Statistics homework PDF.

 3. Open a command prompt or terminal in the script's directory.